 So you’ve been hearing a lot about electric cars lately, and wondering if maybe one would work for you.
 Your current lease is coming to an end, or perhaps your current ride is starting to spend more time in the shop than on the road.
-Either way, it’s new car time and you’re wondering “Is an electric car the right choice?”
+Either way, it’s new car time and you’re wondering “Should I buy an electric car?”

-First and foremost on most consumers minds when they consider getting their first electric car is about driving range and charging.
+First and foremost on most consumers minds when they consider buying an electric car is about driving range and charging.
 How do they charge it?
 Where do they charge it?
-How long will it take to charge, and how much will it cost to do so?
-These are all valid concerns, and we’re here to help get you the answers you may be looking for.
+How long will it take to charge the battery pack, and how much will it cost to do so?
+These are all valid concerns for battery electric cars, and we’re here to help get you the answers you may be looking for.

 There are basically three kinds of electric cars: